 Bear in mind that some of the links in this post are affiliate links.
 Although we may receive a commission for purchases made through these links, all our opinion and suggestions are unbiased.

 Running is without a doubt one of the best cardiovascular exercises for your body.
 It is a great way to get into shape and the benefits it has on one’s health and well being is undeniable.
-Not only running reduces the risks of cardiovascular disease, it also keeps your mind and body lean.
+Not only running reduces the risks of cardiovascular disease, but it also keeps your mind and body lean.
 The thing about running is, you either love it or you hate it.
 The idea of carrying your body weight, step by step for 3, 5 or even 10 km can be daunting.
 However, if done right, one can easily develop a passion for this sport.

 Invest in the Right Tools

 Protect yourself from injury by investing in running items such as good running shoes, proper running bra, the right clothing, and running socks.
 Nothing puts you off running than blisters, back pain, and sore heels.
 With running shoes, they need to be stable and doesn’t move around too much when running.

 Another helpful tool to have is a heart rate monitor.
 A heart rate monitor allows you to track how hard you are running so you can continuously make an immediate adjustment to ensure get the greatest benefit from your runs.
 Running within your target heart rate is essential in achieving maximum impact.
 Why is this important?
 Because believe it or not, there is such thing as unhealthy heart rate for running.
 If you are new to running, going higher than your maximum heart rate for long periods of time could be dangerous for your health.
 You risk poor rates of recovery after exercise as well as cardiac discomfort (chest pains, etc).